Skip to content

 The program’s objective is to help young people think critically about their world and their place within it while developing the confidence and skills to effectively communicate those thoughts in an emotionally and intelligently resonant manner.
 The belief is that an education in Film will give students the strength and skills to pursue whatever awaits them in their future.

-ESA Film works hard at providing its students with a truly unique high school experience with annual trips to The Toronto International Film Festival and Hot Docs, a yearly showcase of Grad films at The Tiff Bell Lightbox and an emphasis on the building of a strong departmental community.
-In addition to working with guest artists from the professional film community, students have many opportunities to showcase their own work in a number of ESA sponsored film fests.
+ESA Film works hard at providing its students with a truly unique high school experience with annual trips to world class film festivals, the opportunity to work with guest artists from the professional film community, and an emphasis on the building of a strong departmental community.
+In addition, students have many opportunities to showcase their own work in a number of ESA sponsored film festivals at venues such as the Queensway Cineplex and the Revue Theatre.
 The excellence of those films produced by our students has been recognized globally, as ESA Film majors continue to screen work and win awards at numerous International Film Festivals.
 Many ESA graduates are currently studying film at a number of the best post-secondary institutions across North America, as well as pursuing successful careers as filmmakers.
+Other graduates pursue careers in a wide variety of other fields, such as engineering, law and medicine.

 ESA Film online can be found on Youtube at The Film Shack and on Instagram.